RafaelSalguero/AngularTypescriptSkeleton/README.md

 ###Other tasks
 - **Set typescript to watch files** using `npm run watch` *Note: You will need to run the **build** task in order to regenerate `requireme.ts` files*
 - **Regenerate `requireme.ts` files** This files are generated when running the watch or the serve tasks but only once (no file watchers here), you can run it manually using `node tools/build.js`

+###Install a new DefinitelyTyped definition
+- Search the typing on name on DefinitelyTyped or by using `typing search library_name -A`
+- Run `typings install library_name -SA` to install the package as an ambient dependency

 ##Structure overview:
 - The folder structure is designed to be **minimal** and to have many **small